Couple swimming at Buley Rockhole, Litchfield National Park

 Advertising

-15. Adelaide to Mannum, Murray River
+15. Adelaide to the Murray River

 When inland calls, it’s the peaceful town of Mannum that answers.
-Situated along the banks of Australia’s longest river, The Murray, Mannum is the place for soaking up all that rural bliss in just over an hour’s drive east of Adelaide.
+Situated along the banks of Australia’s longest river, the Murray, Mannum is the place for soaking up all that rural bliss in just over an hour’s drive east of Adelaide.
 Float upstream and take in the wilderness aboard a river cruise or in the comfort of a kayak, unwind waterside and experience country hospitality at the Pretoria Hotel, gaze upon our feathery friends at the Hermann Gass Bird Sanctuary, or navigate your way down Reedy Creek’s walking trail to the scenic Mannum Waterfalls.

 How far?
-98km
+98km from Adelaide

-Get there by car.
+Get there: by car.
 It’s about 70 minutes away from Adelaide CBD via the Murray Bridge.

 16. Sydney to Kiama